Specifies the type of database management system to which a connection to create a geodatabase will be made.

 If you are using Oracle, the value is sde.
 If the sde user does not exist in the Oracle database, the tool will create it and grant it the privileges required to create and upgrade a geodatabase and disconnect users from the database.
-If you run this tool in an Oracle 12c or later release database, the tool also grants privileges to allow data imports using Oracle Data Pump.
+The tool also grants privileges to allow data imports using Oracle Data Pump.
 If the sde user exists, the tool will grant these same privileges to the existing user.

 Creating or upgrading user-schema geodatabases in Oracle is no longer supported.